 Here are the two most prominent ways to select rows by single or multiple conditions in R:

-Subsetting with square brackets ([ ]) is a basic way to select rows where the column meets a specific condition.
+Subsetting with square brackets ([ ]) is a basic method for selecting rows where a column meets a specific condition.
 For example, df[df$column_name > value, ].

 Here is the input data frame: